danielsaidi/website_danielsaidi/collections/_posts/2018/2018-08-26-automate-setting-up-mac-os.md

 done
 ```

 This prints a "main menu" with various options.
-As you can see, I have split the
+As you can see, I have split it
-setup into several modules, with an `all` option that installs everything.
+into several modules, with an `all` option that installs everything.

 The script above lacks the `process_options` function that it refers to.
 Add the
 following code snippet above `while true`: